 Primary School at CIS is the perfect environment for students in Grades 1 to 6 to develop their inherent curiosity into a passion for lifelong learning.
 Reflecting our international context, our curriculum draws from the best global primary school curricula and is delivered within the Primary Years Programme (PYP) framework.
 Teaching instruction caters to each student’s needs, abilities and learning styles, resulting in a community of happy, confident and engaged learners.

-Our primary school students can choose to enrol in either our English immersion programme or our Chinese-English bilingual programme.
-In our English immersion programme, lessons are conducted in English except for compulsory daily language acquisition classes.
-Students can choose to study either French, Spanish or Chinese.
-In our Chinese-English bilingual programme, students learn equally in both English and Chinese.
+Our primary school students can choose to enrol in either our English immersion programme, our Chinese-English bilingual programme or our French-English bilingual programme.
+In our English immersion programme, lessons are conducted in English except for daily language acquisition classes where students study either French or Chinese.
+In our Chinese-English bilingual and French-English bilingual programmes, students learn equally in both English and Chinese or French.